 Person centred planning teams are made up of those people who share a commitment in supporting the person to achieve a better life.
-These teams may meet formally at times and informally at other times.
-Team members can have various roles, but everything is based on an understanding of what the person wants, a commitment to making things happen and a relationship with the person.
+Person centred planning teams may meet formally at times and informally at other times.
+Team members can have various roles based on their understanding of what the person wants, commitment to making things happen and their relationship with the person.
+Just because someone may not be able to attend a meeting this does not necessarily mean they are not important to the person or committed to making things happen for the person in other ways.